Dutch Brigade (Peninsular War): Medellin, Talavera and Almonacid

-The French now aimed to force the Spanish army to accept battle, which they did on 28 March near Medellin.
-In this battle the only Dutch unit involved was the Dutch hussars, who were part of the cavalry attack that broke the Spanish line.
-After the very bloody battle, Major Steinmetz, tasked with collecting the weapons that had been thrown away, found more than 8,000 muskets.
-After the battle, the Dutch infantry was kept in reserve.
-Chassé was appointed military governor of the province of Trujillo in the Extremadura region, whose capital is Trujillo.
-Though the Dutch were able to recuperate during this more tranquil period, supplies for the troops became a problem, as the local population refused to cooperate.
+The French now aimed to force the Spanish army to accept battle, which they did on 28 March at the Battle of Medellín.
+At this battle the only Dutch unit involved was the Dutch hussars, who were part of the cavalry attack that broke the Spanish line.
+After the battle, Major Steinmetz, tasked with collecting the weapons that had been thrown away, found more than 8,000 muskets.
+Following this battle, the Dutch infantry was kept in reserve and Chassé was appointed military governor of the province of Trujillo in the Extremadura region, whose capital is Trujillo.
+Although the Dutch were able to recuperate during this tranquil period, supplies for the troops were a problem, as the local population refused to cooperate.
 Quartermaster Romar therefore organized a military bakery and butchery, with Dutch bakers and butchers recruited from the ranks, to take care of the brigade's needs.
 Also, the paymaster received enough funds to pay the troops' arrears in pay.
 The relative calm caused some troops to feel the pangs of homesickness.
 Due to the deficient field post service, contact with home was sporadic.
 The soldiers did not receive many Dutch newspapers, which may have been just as well from the standpoint of morale.
-This precluded them from knowing that apparently nobody in the Fatherland was aware of, or cared, what was happening to them.
-Many soldiers and officers were pining for their homes and hoped that the brigade would soon be recalled or, failing that, that they themselves would be able to return home.
-Influential family members of certain officers applied pressure to have their loved-ones recalled.
+This precluded them from knowing that apparently nobody in the Netherlands was aware of, or cared, what was happening to them.
+Many soldiers and officers were pining for their homes and hoped that the brigade would soon be recalled or failing that, they themselves would be able to return home.
+Influential family members of some officers applied pressure to have their loved-ones recalled.